Codecademy/docs/content/java/concepts/javabeans/javabeans.md

 ## Potential Disadvantages

-The JavaBeans standard does enforce some characteristics that may be disadvantages depending on the implementation:
+The JavaBeans standard does enforce some characteristics that may be disadvantageous depending on the implementation:

 - The default constructor allows the object to be instantiated without initializing its properties.
 Depending on the object, this may be considered an invalid state.
 - The creation of getters and setters may be unnecessary for an implementation and may result in a lot of unnecessary coding.